 The board

-¾" furniture-grade board is a high-density engineered wood panel — denser and stronger than standard particle board.
+¾" furniture-grade board is a high-density engineered wood panel — denser and stronger than lower-grade engineered panels.
 It holds screws better, supports more weight per shelf, and doesn't sag over time the way thinner, cheaper panels do.
-The ¾" thickness (as opposed to ⅝" or ½") is important because it directly affects structural integrity.
+The ¾" thickness (as opposed to ?" or ½") is important because it directly affects structural integrity.

 The surface

-Thermally fused laminate (TFL) is a decorative paper impregnated with melamine resin and bonded to the board under extreme heat and pressure.
+Thermally fused laminate (TFL) is a decorative paper fused into the board under extreme heat and pressure.
 The result is a surface that's significantly more durable than paper laminate or paint — it resists scratches, stains, and moisture at the surface level.
 TFL comes in a wide range of colors and realistic wood grain patterns.

 Why it matters